egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 sudo service ssh restart
 ```

-Do this on all of the servers you are configuring host certificates for.
+Do this on all servers you are configuring host certificates for.

-Now, our servers are configured to use the certificate, but our client does not know how to check the certificate that the server will present.
+Now, our configured servers use this certificate, but our client does not know how to check the certificate that the server will present.

 On our client machine, which we’ll be referring to as "`client.example.com`", open or create the "`~/.ssh/known_hosts`" file: